waldur/waldur-homeport/docs/development_guideline.md

 # Development guidelines

+# Component approach

+Previously all code have been split by several directories: scripts, views, assets, tests.
+In scripts directory there was configs, controllers, directives and services.
+As project has even grown further, it became apparent that this approach does not scale very well.
+Think of situation when are working on some component and you need to switch all the time between its parts.
+Moreover, all these parts have been connected to the single Angular module and it made unit testing infeasible.

+In order to improve modularity and testability, we need to adopt component approach.
+Each component consists of script, SCSS stylesheet, HTML template and unit test.
+All these files reside in one directory, one directory for each component.

+Script imports template and stylesheet and exports component.
+Unit test imports component and specifes test case.
+In the module root there's script which declares components in the module.
+In the application root there's module which connects all other modules.

+Stylesheet file may import dependencies from core module.

+In order to inject dependencies into component, ng-annotate-loader is used.
+It is required to mark each function which needs annotations, with the following comment: `// @ngInject`

 ## Getting data from backend to view

 To get data from backend to view (and vice versa) 4 (3) layers have to be realized.